Advantages of Gravel Driveways

 Pro and Cons of Pavement

-In many urban environments, pavement can cover vast expanses of land and create some problems that rural folks never see.
+In many urban environments, pavement can cover vast expanses of land and create problems that rural folks never see.
 The two biggest concerns with paved surfaces are usually their cost and storm runoff.
 When rains come, these surfaces do not allow moisture to be absorbed and great quantities of runoff often overwhelm municipal waste water facilities, instead of absorbing into forests, lawns and gardens.
 Billions of dollars are spent each year to clean this water, which would otherwise be an asset.
 Pavement also contributes to the “heat island” effect that many cities experience during the summer months.

-On the positive side, pavement provides convenience for snow plowing, reduces levels of roadside dust, and prevents excess wear and tear to our cars and trucks.
-In the early days of automobiles it was not uncommon to see a team of horses pulling a car out of knee-deep mud - something today’s motorists simply wouldn't tolerate.
+On the positive side, pavement provides convenience for snow plowing, reduces levels of roadside dust, and prevents excessive wear and tear on our cars and trucks.
+In the early days of automobiles it was not uncommon to see a team of horses pulling a car out of knee-deep mud -- something today’s motorists simply wouldn't tolerate.

 Alternatives to Concrete and Asphalt